Tackling litter and waste | Keep Scotland Beautiful Skip to main content

 Our work supports our ambition for Scotland to have a circular economy and be litter free.

-We supported the development of the Scottish Government Marine Litter Strategy and Litter and Flytipping Strategy for Scotland and we are committed to delivering key sections of the action plans.
+We supported the development of the Scottish Government Marine Litter Strategy and Litter and Flytipping Strategy for Scotland and are committed to delivering action and inspiring behaviour change through a number of activities including our Upstream Battle campaign.

 Our combined impact